 - “Huuguughghg raaaaaahhgh huuguughghg uughguughhhghghghhhgh huuguughghg huurh aarrragghuuhw.”
 (Shyriiwook for “That was a scintillating presentation.”
 Get your own Wookiee translations here.)

-9 Still not satisfied with a subtle costume?
-Check out some of the cosplay creations from the Star Wars Celebration a few weeks back.
+Check out some of the cosplay creations from the Star Wars Celebration last year.
 You never know—Salacious Crumb just might be a major help in the office.

-10 Everyone likes the gal or guy who brings food to work.
+Everyone likes the person who brings food to work.
 Especially pastries.
 Especially sticky buns shaped like Princess Leia’s hair.

 - Slimy piece of worm-ridden filth